BananaAcid/node-red-contrib-sysmessage/README.md

 # node-red-contrib-sysmessage

-This module provides a node for Node-RED to quickly show or speak a message at the host system (OSX, Windows).
+This module provides a node for Node-RED to quickly show or speak a message at the host system (OSX, Windows, Linux).

 It is distributed on NPM [node-red-contrib-sysmessage](https://www.npmjs.com/package/node-red-contrib-sysmessage).